spdermn02/TouchPortal_Discord_Plugin/README.md

     - New State - Discord Process Running, will be `Yes`, `No`, `Unknown` (starts out as Unknown)
       - Notes: Windows Only will have all 3 values, MacOS will always be Unknown until a process watcher is implemented for MacOS
-    - New State - Discord Connected, will be `Connected` or `Disconnected`
+    - New State - Discord Connected, will be `Connected` or `Disconnected` v4.3.1
+   Updates:
+    - Improved Startup time of plugin by correctly loading Guild and Channel information
+    - Modified Channel Create and Guild Create events to only handle their particular channel and/or guild so faster load times here too
+      - Notes: this mostly went unoticed if you weren't looking at Logs, but it was a problem and can cause issues
+    - Updated to touchportal-api 3.2.0
+    - Refactored entry.tp to a single file to support both windows and mac
+   Added:
+    - Setting to enable Debug Mode or not
+      - Valid Values: Off or On
+      - Purpose: Stop spam of messages to log unless needed for debugging purposes
+    - Added in update notification process to actually utilize Touch Portal's notification system
 ```

 ## Plugin Capabilities